mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 The *Grammar Compiler* provides feedback on the compilation of the grammar and parser generation for your custom-language.

-It will give compilation errors if your grammar:

-1. has a syntax error specification
+It will give compilation errors if your grammar specification has a syntax error or ill-defined rules.
-2. the rules are ill-defined
-3. is ambiguous

 Otherwise, it displays a message saying: "grammar was validated and the parser was generated".